-Which trades were having problems with each other?
+Which consultants were having problems with each other?
 Do you know if they actually talked to each other, or did you just expect that they would?
-You know, most of the time, trades won't do that coordination unless you force them.
-Do you think this should've been covered in your foreman meeting?
+You know, most of the time, consultants won't do that coordination unless you force them.
+Do you think this should've been covered in your update meeting?
+What is your agenda like for that meeting?